wllflwr/Cikguu_TutorFinder/README.md

 For help getting started with Flutter, view our [online documentation](https://flutter.dev/docs), which offers tutorials, samples, guidance on mobile development, and a full API reference.

+Personal Tutor Finder is a mobile app allows users to find and book a personal tutor based on their location and time also based on the tutor’s education and experience efficiently and instantly.
+This app contains two type of user:

+Tutor:
+Can register and select subjects to teach based on the list of subject in the app and accept or reject tutor session requested from tutee.

+Tutee:
+Can register and browse list of available tutor based on subject to book a tutor session.

+Cikguu app is developed with Flutter with Google Firestore as database.